Philip Collier

 borrowed policies from his predecessors in certain areas, notably rural development.
-Later writers have praised his statesmanship and his skilled handling of his opponents, both inside and outside of his party.
+Later writers have praised his statesmanship and his skilled handling of his opponents, both inside and outside his party.

 Early life

-Philip Collier was born at Woodstock near Melbourne, Victoria on 21 April 1873.
+Philip Collier was born at Woodstock near Melbourne on 21 April 1873.
 The son of a farmer of the same name, he was educated locally but left school at the age of 16.
 He spent some time gold mining at Steiglitz, Victoria and then in New South Wales, and was later construction foreman of the Greater Melbourne Sewage Company at Northcote.
 On 27 June 1900, he married Ellen Heagney, with whom he had two sons and two daughters.

 Collier began to take an interest in the labor movement, joining the Labor Party and becoming founding secretary of the Northcote branch of the Political Labor Council.
 He was campaign director for at least three Labor candidates in State and Federal election, including Frank Anstey.

-In 1904 Collier moved to Western Australia.
+In 1904, Collier moved to Western Australia.
 He worked in the mines of the Perseverance Goldmining Company for around a year, becoming a member of the Boulder branch of the Amalgamated Workers' Association, and vice-president of the Goldfields Trades and Labour Council.